-The union campaign has been driven by student employees from all divisions within NSSR, NSPE, Parsons, CPA, and Lang.
-Our campaign is affiliated with the UAW (United Auto Workers), which has been a strong partner with student workers across the US.
-This is a high point for academic worker organizing, and students from private universities all over the Northeast have come together with The New School, NYU and Columbia to strategize and lend support to each other’s campaigns.
+The union campaign has been driven by ASWs from all five of our colleges: the New School for Social Research (NSSR), the Schools of Public Engagement (NSPE), Parsons, the College of Performing Arts (CPA), and Eugene Lang.
+Our campaign is affiliated with the UAW (United Auto Workers), which has been a strong partner with student workers across the United States.
+This is a high point for academic worker organizing, and students from private universities all over the Northeast have come together with The New School, NYU, and Columbia to strategize and lend support to each other’s campaigns.

 Why are we organizing?

 We are part of a growing movement.
-In December 2016, Columbia RAs and TAs voted to join the UAW in a overwhelming landslide victory.
+In December 2016, Columbia research and teaching assistants voted to join the UAW in a overwhelming landslide victory.
 Student workers at NYU have successfully organized: In their first contract they achieved minimum pay rate increases of 38%, health care, and many other benefits.
-Their recently concluded second contract gave them the highest combined compensation (stipend plus salary) of any university in the country.
+Their second contract gave them the highest combined compensation (stipend plus salary) of any university in the country.
 We deserve that as well, and we can make it happen together!

 Without collective bargaining, The New School has unilateral power to change our conditions or decide whether or not to make improvements.
 For example, The New School currently decides unilaterally whether or not to make sure we get paid on time or whether our stipends keep up with the cost of university housing.

-We seek to represent student workers holding instructional and research-related positions: Teaching Fellows (TFs), Teaching Assistants (TAs), Course Assistants (CAs) Research Assistants and Associates (RAs) and Student Assistants 3 at Parsons.
-We currently do not represent student workers engaged in purely “administrative work” in the offices of The New School.
-However, feel free to contact us if you are one of those workers and have a desire to organize them.
+SENS-UAW is composed of academic student workers engaged in instructional and research work: Teaching Fellows (TFs), Teaching Assistants (TAs), Course Assistants (CAs), Research Assistants and Associates (RAs), and Tutors.
+We currently do not represent student workers engaged in administrative work in the offices of The New School.
+However, if you are an administrative student worker and have a desire to organize, please get in touch.

 Why are we part of the UAW?

 There have been long discussions among New School students about whether to organize independently or with an established union.
-As active organizers in SENS, we believe that drawing on the experience and resources of the UAW will help give us our best shot at a strong union and a good contract.
-The UAW is actively organizing graduate students across the US, including those at NYU and Columbia University.
-The UAW has a long history of supporting organizing by academic workers in this region, including a 16-year commitment to GSOC/UAW at NYU, where they have just reached an agreement that includes better wages, healthcare and family benefits.
+Drawing on the experience and resources of the UAW helps give us our best shot at a strong union and a good contract.
+The UAW is actively organizing graduate students across the United States, including those at NYU and Columbia.
+The UAW has a long history of supporting organizing by academic workers in this region, including a 16-year commitment to GSOC-UAW at NYU, where their collective bargaining agreement includes better wages, healthcare, and family benefits.